jokersam4/LoL-Skin-mod-Tool---Free-Custom-Skins-for-League-of-Legends/README.md

 Welcome to LoL Skin Tool, your ultimate solution for customizing skins in League of Legends.
 Our tool allows players to enjoy a wide variety of custom skins without compromising gameplay fairness.

+The purpose of this project is not to undermine the custom skin scene within League of Legends.
+Instead, we aim to provide a solution for players who have been unable to afford skins since the introduction of Vanguard.
+Previously, these players relied on tools like LolSkin or R3nzSkin, which are no longer viable.

+Using custom skins does not confer any competitive advantage, as they are only visible to the player utilizing them.

+The creator of this repository believes that with the implementation of predatory practices in skin sales — exemplified by exclusive skins like the Faker skin, which cost as much as three months' wages in some regions — Riot has restricted access to certain content for a significant portion of its player base.

 🚀 Why Choose LoL Skin Tool?

 100% safe